-Wind slabs are formed when loose snow in near-surface layers (new snow or old snow) is transported by wind.
+Wind slabs are formed when loose snow in near-surface layers (new snow or old snow) is transported and deposited by wind.

 - Dry‐snow slab avalanches